-Proposal assumes an onsite storage location will be provided by the client but no frost protection is necessary due to the anticipated weather conditions.
+Proposal assumes a storage location on site will be available, but no frost protection is necessary due to the anticipated weather conditions.

 Proposal assumes client will provide a secure location to store our equipment at night and a power supply of at least 120V/30A.